Official IOCCC rules

 For questions or comments about the contest, see Contacting the IOCCC.

-Be SURE to review the IOCCC Rules and Guidelines as
+Be SURE to review the IOCCC Rules and Guidelines as they

-often do) change from year to year.
+may (and often do) change from year to year.

-IOCCC guidelines prior to submitting entries.
+IOCCC guidelines prior to submitting to the contest.

 See the Official IOCCC website news for additional information.